s-albertantwi19/Second-Milestone-Project/README.md

 ### About

 Energy Explorer is a graphical dashboard, detailing the historical carbon intensity for the GB zone up to T-1 hours (data availability for the past 23 hours up to the last hour), the current fuel mix of the GB zone, and the percentage breakdown of how green the fuel mix is at present.
+The source for the API is (https://portal.electricitymaps.com/dashboard)

 ## Table of Contents
 1. [UX](/#user)